Connecting Java Application using JDBC

 This is the JDBC API

-Features, benefits, and capabilities
+Features, benefits, capabilities of JDBC

 An important feature of JDBC is that it provides an application developer with the capability to use the information collected in a database management system (DBMS).
 In this module, you will learn about the capabilities that JDBC encompasses for a Java programmer who must use that information.
 You will also learn about database systems, the different types of database systems that are available and why they are important for an organization.
 We will discuss the relationship between a DBMS and JDBC.